gfremex/logrus-rollingfile-hook/README.md

 ## logrus-rollingfile-hook

-A [logrus.Hook](https://godoc.org/github.com/Sirupsen/logrus#Hook) which supports file rollover and archive by a given file name pattern.
+A [logrus.Hook](https://godoc.org/github.com/Sirupsen/logrus#Hook) which sends log entry to file and supports file rollover and archive by a given file name pattern.

 ## File name pattern